dmelis/interpretwoe/README.md

 * [Weight of Evidence as a Basis for Human-Oriented Explanations](https://arxiv.org/abs/1910.13503).
 * [From Human Explanation to Model Interpretability: A Framework Based on Weight of Evidence](https://arxiv.org/abs/2104.13299).

-See the papers for technical details,
+See the papers for technical details.

 ## Dependencies